qustavo/dotenv.sh/README.md

 ## Usage
-Each time you `cd` to a directory, dotenv.sh will try to load a `.env` file and export it's content
+Each time you `cd` to a directory, dotenv.sh will try to load a `.env` file and export it's content If there are files like `.env.FreeBSD` or `.env.Darwin` or other supported platforms, they will be loaded instead of `.env` file

 ## TODO
 * Unload loaded variables when you exit directory